On the Structure of Wave Functions in Complex Chern-Simons Theory: Examples

 \section{Examples}

-In this section, we will illustrate how the conjectures and calculation methods of Section~\ref{sec: main} apply to the two simplest hyperbolic knots, {\it i.e.}, the figure-eight and the three-twist knots.
-We will first verify the integrality structure of Eq.~\eqref{multi-conj} starting from the known decomposition into holomorphic and antiholomorphic blocks.
+In this section, we will illustrate how the conjectures and computational methods of Section~\ref{sec: main} apply to the two simplest hyperbolic knots, i.e., the figure-eight ($\FE$) and three-twist ($\TT$) knots.
+We will first verify the integrality structure of equation~\eqref{multi-conj} starting from the known decomposition into holomorphic and antiholomorphic blocks.
 We will then determine the wave function at rational values of $\hbar$ following the matrix formalism of Section~\ref{sec: rational3} and cross-check the agreement of our results.
+Finally, we will include a short proof of admissibility for the examples at hand based on a theorem of Kontsevich and Soibelman~\cite{ks}.